-Each major in the Business Department will require a minimum of 24 additional hours of new content.
+Students seeking to complete more than one major in the Business Department must complete a minimum of 24 additional hours of new content beyond the first major.

-Each minor in the Business Department will require a minimum of 16 additional hours of new content.
+Each minor in the Business Department requires a minimum of 16 additional hours of new content beyond the requirements of declared majors in the department.

-Finance
+Finance Major